jamesob/biketrip/_posts/2011-6-22-pueblo-rest.md

 We walked a block back to the car and started home.
 Patti and I alternated choosing music and Mike fell asleep in the back.
-We drove fast on the interstate, cutting through the thick dark south towards Pueblo.
+We drove fast on the interstate, cutting through the thick dark, south towards Pueblo.
 Patti passed her phone to me so I could cue up a track and our hands brushed on one another's for a little longer than necessary.